Oldsmobile 98: Third generation (1948–1953)

+1948

 For the first time since 1940 Oldsmobile offered totally different styling during a single model year.
 The top of the line 1948 Oldsmobile 98 was also included in a marketing campaign for what Oldsmobile called "Futuramic" on all 1949 Oldsmobiles primarily focused on the automatic transmission 1948 Oldsmobile Futuramic introduction.
 Standard equipment on 98s included a solenoid starter, fender skirts, E-Z-l rearview mirror, and foam rubber seat cushions.
 The 98s also included front and rear bumper guards, vacuum booster pump, plastic radiator ornament, dual horns, dual sun visors, and cigarette lighter.
 Deluxe equipment added front and rear floor mats, Deluxe steering wheel, wheel trim rings, rear seat armrests, and hydraulic window, seat and top controls on all convertibles.
 Upholstery was either broadcloth or leather.
-The standard tire size was 6.50 x 16.
+The standard tire size was 6.50 x 16-inch.
 The Custom Cruiser name was retired until 1971 when it was used to denote full-size Oldsmobile station wagons.
 The new styling was apparently popular with a record 65,235 98s sold, exceeding the number of 90s sold in 1940 for the first time.
+The 98 was produced in three body styles: 2-door Club Sedan, 4-door sedan and 2-door convertible.
+The Club Sedan was produced in teardrop fastback design, dating back to the pre-war GM streamliners, the 4-door sedan and the convertible were produced in a new three-box notchback design.

+1949

 The following year the new styling was joined by a new engine, the now famous Rocket V8.
 In February 1949, several months into the model year, General Motors introduced three highly styled "hardtop convertible" coupes, the Oldsmobile 98 Holiday, the Cadillac Series 62 Coupe de Ville, and the Buick Roadmaster Riviera, the first hardtop coupes ever produced.
 The Holiday was exclusive to the 98 series that year.
 Available in four special Holiday colors, as well as four two-tone combinations, it was priced the same as the convertible, and was similarly equipped, with hydraulically operated windows and seat.
 Only 3,006 Holidays were sold in its first year compared to 20,049 Club coupes.
 Total sales reached 93,478 in 1949, setting yet another record.